Droid-MAX/SNANDer/README.md

 **Author**

 Originally written by [McMCC](https://github.com/McMCCRU/SNANDer) and released under the terms of the GNU GPL, version 2.0, or later.
 Modifications by [Droid-MAX](https://github.com/Droid-MAX/) to make it more easier build for Windows.
+And [ZhiyuanYuanNJ](https://github.com/ZhiyuanYuanNJ/SNANDer) implemented support for the ch347 programmer.

 **License**